kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 * The *Passport Oauth Plugin* forwards the *OAuth2 Authorization Code* to the *OAuth2 Provider* (GitHub) in order to retrieve the OAuth2 Token and the user's third-party profile data.

-* The *Passport Oauth Plugin* then checks internal storage to see if a user already exists with the given *OAuth2 Provider* ID (GitHub ID), and returns their `kuid` to the *Passport Wrapper* _(Note: If no user is found in Kuzzle Backend, the plugin can either deny the authentication request or create the user automatically depending on the settings)._
+* The *Passport Oauth Plugin* then checks internal storage to see if a user already exists with the given *OAuth2 Provider* ID (GitHub ID), and returns their `kuid` to the *Passport Wrapper* _(Note: If no user is found in Kuzzle, the plugin can either deny the authentication request or create the user automatically depending on the settings)._

 * The *Passport Wrapper* calls the *User Repository* to get the profile data for the user with the given `kuid`.